-Section 10 Programs on drug safety and managing medications

-Section 10.1 Programs to help members use drugs safely
+Section 10 Programs on drug safety and managing medications Section 10.1 Programs to help members use drugs safely appropriate care.
+We do a review each time you fill a prescription.
+We also review our records on a regular basis.

-We conduct drug use reviews for our members to help make sure that they are getting safe and appropriate care.
+We conduct drug use reviews for our members to help make sure that they are getting safe and